Processing math: 100%

 The Galvin-Prikry Theorem is a Ramsey result that is perhaps surprising because it is an example of an "infinite exponent" partition property.
 This means it deals with colorings of infinite subsets of the underlying space.
 With the Axiom of Choice, none of the usual partition relations hold with infinite exponents.

-The Galvin-Prikry Theorem gets around this by only worrying about definable partitions of $[\omega^\omega]$.
+The Galvin-Prikry Theorem gets around this by only worrying about definable partitions of [\omega^\omega].
 In order to state the theorem, let's make some definitions:

-Definition: $Y\subseteq [\omega]^\omega$ is Ramsey if there is $A\in [\omega]^\omega$ with $[A]^\omega\subseteq Y$ or $A^\omega\subseteq Y^c$.
-(Here $Y^c$ is the complement of $Y$.)
-I'll informally say that $A$ in the first case is $Y$-homogeneous and $A$ in the second case is $Y^c$-homogeneous.
+Definition: Y\subseteq [\omega]^\omega is Ramsey if there is A\in [\omega]^\omega with [A]^\omega\subseteq Y or A^\omega\subseteq Y^c.
+(Here Y^c is the complement of Y.) I'll informally say that A in the first case is Y-homogeneous and A in the second case is Y^c-homogeneous.

-$Y$ can also be thought of as a coloring $[\omega]^\omega\rightarrow 2$.
-As in last week's post, we think of $[X]^\omega$ as the set of all increasing infinite sequences of $X$, or sometimes in a slight abuse of notation as the set of infinite subsets of $X$.
+Y can also be thought of as a coloring [\omega]^\omega\rightarrow 2.
+As in last week's post, we think of [X]^\omega as the set of all increasing infinite sequences of X, or sometimes in a slight abuse of notation as the set of infinite subsets of X.

-Galvin-Prikry Theorem: If $Y$ is Borel, then $Y$ is Ramsey.
+Galvin-Prikry Theorem: If Y is Borel, then Y is Ramsey.

-Here the topology on $Y$ is generated by sets of the form $\{X: x \textrm{ is an initial segment of }X\}$.
+Here the topology on Y is generated by sets of the form \{X: x \textrm{ is an initial segment of }X\}.
 The proof, originally due to Ellentuck, will actually go through a finer topology which is more suited to the situation at hand.
 Notice the similarity with the Mathias forcing from last week.

 Definition: The Ellentuck topology is generated by sets of the form

-$$[s,B]^\omega:=\{X\in [\omega]^\omega: s \textrm{ is an initial segment of } X, x\setminus s\subseteq B\},$$
+[s,B]^\omega:=\{X\in [\omega]^\omega: s \textrm{ is an initial segment of } X, x\setminus s\subseteq B\},

-We will use "$\ast$-" to indicate the use of the Ellentuck topology over the usual one.
-Notice that all Borel sets are $\ast$-Borel.
+We will use "\ast-" to indicate the use of the Ellentuck topology over the usual one.
+Notice that all Borel sets are \ast-Borel.

-Fix $Y\subseteq [\omega]^\omega$.
-We say $B\in[\omega]^\omega$ accepts $s$ (into $Y$) if $[s,B]^\omega\subseteq Y$.
-We say $B$ rejects $s$ if no infinite subset of $B$ accepts $s$.
-Informally, $B$ accepts $s$ if $s$ is long enough and $B$ is thin enough so that every subset of $B-\max(s)$ compatible with $s$ is in $Y$. $B$ rejects $s$ if $s$ is too short or $B$ concentrates on the wrong place for acceptance to occur.
+Fix Y\subseteq [\omega]^\omega.
+We say B\in[\omega]^\omega accepts s (into Y) if [s,B]^\omega\subseteq Y. We say B rejects s if no infinite subset of B accepts s.
+Informally, B accepts s if s is long enough and B is thin enough so that every subset of B-\max(s) compatible with s is in Y. B rejects s if s is too short or B concentrates on the wrong place for acceptance to occur.
 Although perhaps its best to think just in terms of the Ellentuck topology.

 Some easy remarks:

-• if $B$ accepts $s$, then so do all infinite subsets of $B$.
+• if B accepts s, then so do all infinite subsets of B.

-• if $B$ rejects $s$, then so do all infinite subsets of $B$ and all supersets of $B$.
+• if B rejects s, then so do all infinite subsets of B and all supersets of B.

 The main part of the proof is the following lemma, which clarifies the relationship between acceptance and rejection.

-Galvin-Prikry Lemma: For $Y\subseteq [\omega]^\omega$, exactly one of the following holds:
+Galvin-Prikry Lemma: For Y\subseteq [\omega]^\omega, exactly one of the following holds:

-1. There is $B\in[\omega]^\omega$ that accepts $\emptyset$, or
+1. There is B\in[\omega]^\omega that accepts \emptyset, or

-2. there is $B \in [\omega]^\omega$ which rejects all of its finite subsets.
+2. there is B \in [\omega]^\omega which rejects all of its finite subsets.

-A $B$ that accepts $\emptyset$ is just one that is $Y$-homogeneous, and a $B$ which rejects all of its finite subsets is exactly one for which no $\ast$-open subset of $[B]^\omega$ is $Y$-homogeneous.
+A B that accepts \emptyset is just one that is Y-homogeneous, and a B which rejects all of its finite subsets is exactly one for which no \ast-open subset of [B]^\omega is Y-homogeneous.
 For those familiar with forcing and last week's seminar, this is a special version of the Prikry lemma for the empty condition in Mathias forcing.
 Not having read the original source, I wonder if Prikry noticed the analogy with Prikry forcing?

-Proof: Assume that no $B$ accepts $\emptyset$, so $\omega$ rejects $\emptyset$.
+Proof: Assume that no B accepts \emptyset, so \omega rejects \emptyset.
 We will construct recursively

-• infinite subsets of $\omega$: $B_0\supseteq B_1\subseteq B_2\supseteq\cdots$, and
+• infinite subsets of \omega: B_0\supseteq B_1\subseteq B_2\supseteq\cdots, and

-• natural numbers $a_1<a_2<\cdots$
+• natural numbers a_1<a_2<\cdots

-so that $a_i\in B_i$ and $B_i$ rejects all subsets of $\{a_1,\ldots,a_{i-1}\}$.
-If this can be done, then $\{a_1,a_2,\ldots\}$ rejects all of its finite subsets.
+so that a_i\in B_i and B_i rejects all subsets of \{a_1,\ldots,a_{i-1}\}.
+If this can be done, then \{a_1,a_2,\ldots\} rejects all of its finite subsets.
 This kind of construction is typical in Ramsey theory.

-By our assumption, $B_0=\omega$ works.
-At the $k$th stage of the construction, suppose that $B_0,\ldots, B_k$ and $a_1,\ldots,a_{k-1}$ have already been constructed.
-We want to define $a_k>a_{k-1}$ in $B_k$ and $B_{k+1}\subseteq B_k$ so that $B_{k+1}$ rejects all subsets of $\{a_1,\ldots,a_k\}$.
+By our assumption, B_0=\omega works.
+At the kth stage of the construction, suppose that B_0,\ldots, B_k and a_1,\ldots,a_{k-1} have already been constructed.
+We want to define a_k>a_{k-1} in B_k and B_{k+1}\subseteq B_k so that B_{k+1} rejects all subsets of \{a_1,\ldots,a_k\}

-If such $a_k, B_{k+1}$ did not exist, then we will define a sequence $C_1\supseteq C_2\supseteq\ldots$ of subsets of $B_k$, $b_1<b_2<\ldots$ with $b_{i+1}\in C_i$ and a finite subset $\bar{s}$ of $B_k$ so that $\{b_1,b_2,\ldots\}$ accepts $\bar{s}$.
-But this contradicts the inductive assumption on $B_k$.
+If such a_k, B_{k+1} did not exist, then we will define a sequence C_1\supseteq C_2\supseteq\ldots of subsets of B_k, b_1<b_2<\ldots with b_{i+1}\in C_i and a finite subset \bar{s} of B_k so that \{b_1,b_2,\ldots\} accepts \bar{s}.
+But this contradicts the inductive assumption on B_k.
 (This auxiliary construction is another version of the "typical" Ramsey construction building a kind of homogeneous object in the other direction.)

-Choose $b_1>a_{k-1}$ in $B_k$. $B_k$ doesn't reject all subsets of $\{a_1,\ldots,a_{k-1},b_1\}$ (otherwise we could pick $b_1$ to be $a_k$ and $B_k$ to be $B_{k+1}$), so we can take $C_1\in [B_k]^{\omega}$ and $S_1\subseteq\{a_1,\ldots,a_{k-1},b_1\}$ so that $C_1$ accepts $s_1$.
-We must have $b_1\in s_1$ since we assumed that $B_k$ rejects all subsets of $\{a_1,\ldots,a_{k-1}\}$.
-Put $\bar{s}_1=s_1-\{b_1\}$.
+Choose b_1>a_{k-1} in B_k.
+B_k doesn't reject all subsets of \{a_1,\ldots,a_{k-1},b_1\} (otherwise we could pick b_1 to be a_k and B_k to be B_{k+1}), so we can take C_1\in [B_k]^{\omega} and S_1\subseteq\{a_1,\ldots,a_{k-1},b_1\} so that C_1 accepts s_1.
+We must have b_1\in s_1 since we assumed that B_k rejects all subsets of \{a_1,\ldots,a_{k-1}\}.
+Put \bar{s}_1=s_1-\{b_1\}

-Continuing the construction, at stage $i+1$ pick $b_{i+1}>b_k$ in $C_i$, $C_{i+1}\in[C_i]^\omega$, and $s_{i+1}\subseteq \{a_1,\ldots,a_{k-1},b_{i+1}\}$ so that $C_{i+1}$ accepts $s_{i+1}$.
-Let $\bar{s}_{i+1}=s_{i+1}-\{b_{i+1}\}$.
+Continuing the construction, at stage i+1 pick b_{i+1}>b_k in C_i, C_{i+1}\in[C_i]^\omega, and s_{i+1}\subseteq \{a_1,\ldots,a_{k-1},b_{i+1}\} so that C_{i+1} accepts s_{i+1}.
+Let \bar{s}_{i+1}=s_{i+1}-\{b_{i+1}\}.

-Now the $\bar{s}_i$ must be constant for infinitely many $i$, and let this constant value be $\bar{s}$.
-Then $\{b_1,b_2,\ldots\}$ accepts $\bar{s}$. $\Box$
+Now the \bar{s}_i must be constant for infinitely many i, and let this constant value be \bar{s}.
+Then \{b_1,b_2,\ldots\} accepts \bar{s}. \Box

 After this proof, we stopped using the language of acceptance and rejection, which made it easier for me to follow since I don't think that "rejection" is that easy to grasp in the flow of things.